Can I Drink Alcohol on Keto: the Best Keto-friendly Drinks

 Now that we have covered what alcohol is and isn’t keto-friendly, we have to discuss hangover.

-Your hangover is going to be worse on a keto diet.
+Your hangover is going to be worse if you are a keto dieter.

 The very reason why it happens is that carbs are acting as a buffer for alcohol in your bloodstream.
 Slowing down the rate at which it hits your system.

-On a keto diet, your glucose reserves are low and therefore alcohol hits you much faster and much harder than if you were not on a keto diet.
+On a keto diet, your glucose reserves are low, and therefore alcohol hits you much faster and much harder than if you were not on a keto diet.
+Your alcohol tolerance is much lower on a keto diet.